Do Pontoon Boats Need Bottom Paint?

 Step 4: Spray or Roll on the Bottom Paint

 Be generous when applying the bottom paint, but don’t use an overly thick coating.
-You can apply several coats as instructed by the paint’s manufacturer.
+As instructed by the paint’s manufacturer, apply several coats.

 Most bottom paints come in traditional paint cans, but some are in spray formulas.
 If you bought a spray formula, be careful when spraying it on the surface.